 Wrigley Field concerts

 Can we start calling this an annual residency yet?
-For the fourth summer in a row, piano man Billy Joel returns to Wrigley Field.
-The 67-year-old singer-songwriter hasn’t released a new album in more than a decade, but he’s still playing the hits on a monthly basis at his always sold out Madison Square Garden residency.
-You may even run into some famous faces at this gig—in 2015, Amy Schumer and Jennifer Lawrence danced atop Joel’s piano in the Friendly Confines.
+For the fifth summer in a row, the “Piano Man” returns to Wrigley Field.
+The 68-year-old singer-songwriter hasn’t released a new album in more than a decade, but he’s still playing the hits on a monthly basis at his always sold-out Madison Square Garden residency.
+As long as there are people who want to sing along to “Uptown Girl,” we expect Joel will continue packing the ballpark every summer.

 While there’s always been a theatrical flair to Fall Out Boy’s music, the band’s latest record, MANIA, takes those overwrought inclinations to their logical conclusion.
 While the Wilmette quartet seems to have left behind its emo anthems in favor of amped-up, EDM-influenced power-pop, the group certainly isn’t above indulging in a bit of nostalgia.
 A Wrigley Field gig seems like the perfect opportunity for the band to placate fans that know all the words to “Dead on Arrival.”